awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-ebcli.md

 # Using the EB CLI to Monitor Environment Health<a name="health-enhanced-ebcli"></a>

 The [Elastic Beanstalk Command Line Interface](eb-cli3.md) \(EB CLI\) is a command line tool for managing AWS Elastic Beanstalk environments\.
-You also can use the EB CLI to monitor your environment's health in real time and with more granularity than is currently available in the AWS Management Console
+You also can use the EB CLI to monitor your environment's health in real time and with more granularity than is currently available in the Elastic Beanstalk console

 After [installing](eb-cli3-install.md) and [configuring](eb-cli3-configuration.md) the EB CLI, you can [launch a new environment](eb-cli3-getting-started.md) and deploy your code to it with the eb create command\.
-If you already have an environment that you created in the AWS Management Console, you can attach the EB CLI to it by running eb init in a project folder and following the prompts \(the project folder can be empty\)\.
+If you already have an environment that you created in the Elastic Beanstalk console, you can attach the EB CLI to it by running eb init in a project folder and following the prompts \(the project folder can be empty\)\.

 **Important**
 Ensure that you are using the latest version of the EB CLI by running `pip install` with the `--upgrade` option: